acoular/acoular/docs/source/examples/example3.rst

 Example 3
 =========
 This example demonstrates a 3D beamforming setup.
+The visualization uses the Mayavi package.
+Please note, that Mayavi ist not yet available for Python 3.

 Download: :download:`example3.py <../../../examples/example3.py>`